Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 ### TodoList Web API Code

 The relevant code for the Web API is on the `Startup.cs` class.
-We are using the method `AddProtectWebApiWithMicrosoftIdentityPlatformV2` to configure the Web API to authenticate using bearer tokens, validate them and protect the API from non authorized calls.
+We are using the method `AddMicrosoftWebApiAuthentication` to configure the Web API to authenticate using bearer tokens, validate them and protect the API from non authorized calls.
 These are the steps:

 1. Configuring the API to authenticate using bearer tokens